enonic/app-snapshotter/README.md

 ## Config

+This application is shipped with a default schedule (see **Schedules** section below).
-This application can be configured in file ``$XP_HOME/config/com.enonic.app.snapshotter.cfg``.
+If you want to override this schedule, this can be done with config file ``$XP_HOME/config/com.enonic.app.snapshotter.cfg``.
 [Sample config file](https://github.com/enonic/app-snapshotter/blob/master/com.enonic.app.snapshotter.cfg) is shipped with the application - just copy it over into `config` folder of your Enonic XP instance and adjust the settings (note that email and Slack notifications are commented out by default).

 ### Schedules

-Three schedules are configured by default: hourly, daily and weekly:
+Three schedules (hourly, daily and weekly) are configured by default:

     snapshot.hourly.cron=1 * * * *
     snapshot.hourly.keep=PT48H